 There is a lot to learn about Blancpain, it’s history, heritage, philosophy, creativity, craftmanship, activities and of course timepieces.
-With a current annual output of just north of 20,000 pieces, Blancpain can be called a comparatively small manufacturer, still offering the full depth and excellence of Haute Horlogerie.
+With a current annual production of between 20-30 thousand watches (but significantly more movements), Blancpain can be called a comparatively small manufacturer, yet offering the full depth and excellence of Haute Horlogerie.
 Please explore the just recently re-designed

-There are many interesting aspects I do not explicitely want to repeat here, since many aspects are already captured very well on the website.
+There are many interesting aspects I do not want to repeat here, since they are captured very well on the Blancpain website.
 This one however I’d like to point out: a wonderful overview on the history of the Manufacture Blancpain:

-The Manufacture entertains close relationships to the Haute Cuisine, Motorsports and of course the underwater world with the truly remarkable initiative named Blancpain Ocean Commitment.
+The Manufacture entertains close relationships to the Haute Cuisine and the underwater world with the truly remarkable initiative named Blancpain Ocean Commitment.
 It is a true pleasure to join Blancpain in their activities to raise awareness and support projects to save the oceans of the world, captured on their dedicated and just renewed website.

 The world of Blancpain is captured extremely well in the Lettres du Brassus, a now annual magazine that consists of 18 editions as of today.
 The Lettres du Brassus can be subscribed to through the Blancpain website or any Blancpain Boutique – or you read them online in a beautifully animated new format here:

 One other area that’s worth exploring is Blancpain TV.
 You will find close to 250 videos in 5 different channels: